Turbot (Caught at sea)

 Turbot belongs to a small family of left-eyed flatfish (both eyes on the left of the body), known collectively as the Scophthalmidae.
 This family of fish is confined to the north Atlantic basin and includes megrim and brill.
 Turbot becomes sexually mature at an age of 3-5 years and in most parts of its range spawns in April to August, females each producing up to 10-15 million eggs.
 Turbot is one of the fastest growing flatfish, with females growing faster than males, in the North Sea reaching a length of around 30 cm (males) and 35 cm (females) in about 3 years.
 In the Baltic Sea growth is slower, and the males become sexually mature at a length of 15 cm, the females at 20 cm.
 By 10 years of age growth rates have reduced to 1-2 cm per year for females and less than 1 cm per year for males.
 Consequently, females are larger than males at any given age.
 Turbot can attain a length of 1m and a weight of 25 kg.
 Maximum reported age 25 years.
 For some reason males are generally more abundant than females.
 Turbot is distributed from Iceland, down the coast of western Europe and into the Mediterranean.
 Turbot are typically found at a depth range of 10 to 70 m, on sandy, rocky or mixed bottoms.
 It is one of the few marine fish species that inhabits brackish waters.
 Turbot appears to be a rather sedentary species, although some adult migration may occur.

-The latest stock assessment was undertaken in 2019 and indicated that turbot in this region is not subject to overfishing or in an overfished state, with fishing mortality and the spawning biomass being below and above respective MSY reference points.
-Despite this, catches consist predominantly of immature fish, which is having a negative impact on the potential yield from the stock.
-As turbot is a fast-growing species, reduction in the exploitation on younger ages would lead to an increase in maximum sustainable yield, supporting the need to reduce catching turbot under its length at maturity of between 30 and 35cm for males and females respectively.
+Catches consist predominantly of immature fish, which is having a negative impact on the potential yield from the stock.
+As turbot is a fast-growing species, reduction in the exploitation on younger ages would lead to an increase in maximum sustainable yield, supporting the need to reduce catching turbot under its length at maturity of between 30 and 35 cm for males and females respectively.

 Criterion score: 0.75 info

-Turbot in this area is managed under a combined total allowable catch (TAC) together with brill.
+Turbot in the North Sea is managed under a combined total allowable catch (TAC) together with brill.
 ICES have indicated that management of brill and turbot under a combined species TAC prevents effective control of the single-species exploitation rates which can result in high-grading and discarding of the lesser value species and overexploitation of the high value one, turbot.
-The total catches of turbot have been within the scientifically recommended levels the last two years, but substantially exceeded them in the two before those.
+Since 1 January 2019, turbot is entirely under the landing obligation.

 Catches consist predominantly of immature fish, which is having a negative impact on the potential yield from the stock.
-As turbot is a fast-growing species, reduction in the exploitation on younger ages would lead to an increase in maximum sustainable yield, supporting the need to reduce catching turbot under its length at maturity of between 30 and 35cm for males and females respectively.
-There is no official EU minimum conservation reference size (MCRS) for brill, although some regional authorities have applied their own.
-The most frequently applied is 30cm (e.g. in Belgium, Baltic, Cornwall), although even this size could be considered too small as brill do not mature until 33 -40cm for males and females respectively.
+As turbot is a fast-growing species, reduction in the exploitation on younger ages would lead to an increase in maximum sustainable yield, supporting the need to reduce catching turbot under its length at maturity of between 30 and 35 cm for males and females respectively.
+There is no official EU minimum conservation reference size (MCRS) for brill, although some regional authorities have applied their own but this is often under the size of maturity.

 Criterion score: 0.75 info